128technology/docs/docs/sec_firewall_filtering.md

 When the SSR approaches the configured limit of half-open TCP connections, the establishment of **healthy** TCP sessions may be significantly impacted.
 Please ensure that this value is set appropriately for your network.
 More importantly, attempt to identify the devices that are creating half-open sessions.
 :::

-Additionally, if you require a limit for half-open TCP sessions, it may be helpful to consider the TCP session timeout value.
-The default timer is 1900000ms (roughly 31 minutes).
-If an application establishes a TCP socket that remains idle (without any keepalives) for longer than this value, the SSR will remove the session from the session table.
+Additionally, if you require a limit for half-open TCP sessions, it may be helpful to consider the initial TCP session timeout value.
+The default timer is 10 seconds.
+If an application fails to establish a TCP socket, the sessions that are in that state will still remain on the SSR for that initial timeout.

 An awareness of these two values (half-open limit and TCP session timer) may mitigate the impact of limiting the establishment of **healthy** TCP sessions.